0mehdi0/Deep-PxAF/GAN/README.md

 More parameters are in the pulse2pulse_train.py file.
 For example, output directory, tensorboard directory etc. can be changed in this file.

 ---

+## Database
+The original database is downloaded from the PhysioNet PAF prediction challenge through the following link: https://physionet.org/content/afpdb/1.0.0/

 ## Contributors

 * [Mohammad Loni](https://vsehwag.github.io/)